 Requirements for registering a company limited by guarantee (NGO / Not-for-profit)

-- The name of the organisation (at least 2 names for name search
+- The name of the organization (at least 2 names for name search

-- An official fee of Two hundred and Seventy Ghana Cedis (GH₵ 270)
+- An official fee of four hundred and thirty Ghana Cedis (GH₵ 430)

 - Address of company (digital address, building name, street name, house number, location or area)

-- Tax Identification Number for Executive Council Members, Subscribers, Secretary.
+- Tax Identification Number for Executive Council Members, Subscribers, and Secretary.

-- Detailed particulars of Executive Council Members, Subscribers, Secretary.
+- Detailed particulars of Executive Council Members, Subscribers, and Secretary.